Of all known home remedies for head lice, neem oil is the most effective.

 But then of course you have all the eggs left, and they will hatch over the next days.
 And you have lice left in clothing and bedding, combs, brushes or hair clips.

-But luckily neem oil can make the job easier, because it goes much further than the usual home remedies for head lice.
+But luckily neem oil makes that job much easier, because it goes much further than the usual home remedies for head lice.

 The neem shampoo was shown to be effective against all stages of head lice.
 And the traces of neem smell left behind in the hair will prevent a possible reinfestation.